waldt/goplus/CONTRIBUTING.md

 # Contributing to GO:Plus

-We'd love for you to help us improve GO:Plus!
-Here's how you can contribute:
+Want to help improve GO:Plus?
+Here's how you can get involved:

 ## Reporting Issues